howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 There are two main differences compared to the previous `Link` version from `schema.graphql`.

-First, you're adding the `@unique` directive to the `id: ID!` field.
-This directive generally tells Prisma that you never want any two `Link` elements in the database that have the same value for that field.
-In fact, `id: ID!` is a special field in the Prisma datamodel since Prisma will auto-generate globally unique IDs for the types that have this field.
+First, you're adding the `@id` directive to the `id: ID!` field.
+This means Prisma will auto-generate and store globally unique IDs for the `Link` records in the database on the `id` field.

-Second, you're adding a new field called `createdAt: DateTime!`.
-This field is also managed by Prisma and will be read-only in the API.
+Second, you're adding a new field called `createdAt: DateTime! @createdAt`.
+Thanks to the `@createdAt` directive, this field is also managed by Prisma and will be read-only in the API.
 It stores the time for when a specific `Link` was created.
+You can also annotate a field with the `@updatedAt` directive to track when a record was last updated.

 Now, let's see what you need to do with `prisma.yml`.